-For example, if you work as a Peace Corps volunteer, firefighter, law enforcement or correction officer, nurse, librarian, public defender, teacher, or child care worker, you could be eligible to have all or part of your Perkins Loan forgiven.
+If you work as a Peace Corps volunteer, firefighter, law enforcement officer, nurse, librarian with a master’s degree at a Title I school, public defender, teacher who meets specific criteria, among several other jobs, you could be eligible to have all or part of your Perkins Loan forgiven.

 How Much Could You Borrow?

-If you were eligible for a Perkins Loan, you most likely would only be able to take a portion of your federal loans out as Perkins Loans.
-The amount you were able to borrow in Perkins Loans was determined by your personal financial situation (the maximum annual limit for undergrads was $5,500) and how much exceptional need you were deemed to have.
+If you were eligible for a Perkins Loan, you most likely were only able to take a portion of your federal loans out as Perkins Loans.
+The amount you were able to borrow in Perkins Loans was determined by your personal financial situation.

-Depending on your credit history and earning potential, you could qualify for lower monthly payments or a lower interest rate, which could potentially reduce the amount of money you pay in interest over the life of the loan.
+Depending on your credit history and earning potential, you may be able to qualify for lower monthly payments or a lower interest rate, which could potentially reduce the amount of money you pay in interest over the life of the loan.